“I am so grateful for Solent, I don’t think I would be where I am without the uni, course or lectures”

 For more information, please email international.mobility@solent.ac.uk.

-Building on the knowledge and skills gained in semester one, in this module you'll design a range and make a garment for a specific fashion brand, market level and customer, furthering your knowledge of industry practice.
-You'll develop your fashion design and professional garment making skills, as well as focus on advancing essential digital skills, using industry-specific software.
+This module requires you to design an on-trend range and make a garment for a specific fashion brand, market level, and customer, developing your knowledge of industry practice.
+The module also importantly enables you to develop your fashion design, print design, pattern-cutting and garment making skills, as well as furthering essential digital skills, using industry-specific software.

 Please note: Not all optional modules are guaranteed to run each year.